JensWalter/apimeister.com/_posts/2017-08-25-integrate-api-gateway-with-kinesis-firehose-using-cloudformation.markdown

             Resource: "*"
 {% endhighlight %}

-I added a Deployment, so the API would automitically get deployed after it is created.
+I added a Deployment, so the API would automatically get deployed after it is created.
 {% highlight YAML %}
 ApiGatewayDeployment:
   Type: AWS::ApiGateway::Deployment